The Milk has a new website! Please head over to www.themilkmeg.com to check it out!

 Have you weaned your baby but would like to breastfeed again?

 Have a read of the following two stories from women who have experienced low supply, mixed feeding and relactation.
 Both of these women are now breastfeeding their babies again without supplementing with artificial breastmilk or donor breastmilk.
 Just 100% of their own milk!
 Many women find it is possible to relactate AND build up their supply!
 It is even possible for women who have never been pregnant to lactate.
 Many women have induced lacation in order to feed their adopted babies.
+Are you feeding your baby breastmilk and formula (mixed feeding) but would like to exclusively feed your baby your breastmilk only?

 Here are some basic tips to relactate, increase your milk and/or get your baby interested in breastfeeding...